 The book is co-authored by T. Colin Campbell (Ph.D in Nutrition and Biochemistry from Cornell University) and his son Thomas M. Campbell.

-What are the results of the experiments?
+What are the results of The China Study?

 The research shows a an association between the food we eat, and disease.